“Not all those who wander are lost.” – J. R. R. Tolkien

 I recall one weekend during my studies abroad when I decided to be a deviant *insert evil laugh here* and travel to Rome while all of my roommates (my usual travel partners) ventured off to Pompeii.
 Yes, I was alone.
 Yes, I was a bit nervous.
 But I was on a tight budget and could only afford to travel to the cities on my priority list.
+If you’re looking to travel but are strapped for cash, you might consider applying for credit to cover the cost of your globetrotting which means you will want to monitor your credit report.
+I could have done this but I was happy with the cities that I had prioritized.
 It was one of the best decisions I had made the entire semester and here’s why:

 When I eliminated the regular bus tours, museum raids, and other “must-see/do” activities that included the wants and needs of my roommates, I was left only with the tasks that were important to me.
 After completing those, I went on a directionless exploration that didn’t include any tour guides.
 While I explored the Colosseum and other ruins of Rome, I had never felt more at peace with myself.
 I felt like I could hear God through the rubble of Palatine Hill telling me,